Man who jumped a desk to attack a Nevada judge in the courtroom is sentenced

 A man who was captured on courtroom video attacking a judge in Las Vegas has been sentenced to at least 26 years in prison

-A man who was captured on video attacking a judge in a Las Vegas courtroom after vaulting over her bench and desk has been sentenced to decades in prison.
+The “human dart” who went viral after leaping over a bench to attack a judge in a Las Vegas courtroom has been sentenced to decades in prison.

 Deobra Redden was ordered on Tuesday to serve between 26 and 65 years in a Nevada prison for the attack on Clark County District Court Judge Mary Kay Holthus, KLAS-TV in Las Vegas reported.